Advent: December 13th

 Other Titles: Lucia

 » Enjoy our Liturgical Seasons series of e-books!

-St. Lucy (283-304) was born in Syracuse, Sicily, where she also died.
+Today the Church celebrates the Memorial of St. Lucy (283-304).
+St. Lucy (or Lucia) was born in Syracuse, Sicily, where she also died.
 She was of a noble Greek family, and was brought up as a Christian by her mother, who was miraculously cured at the shrine of St. Agatha in Catania.
 Lucy made a vow of virginity and distributed her wealth to the poor.
 This generosity stirred the wrath of the unworthy youth to whom she had been unwillingly betrothed and who denounced her to Paschasius, the governor of Sicily.
+Tradition has passed on details of her martyrdom.
 When it was decided to violate her virginity in a place of shame, Lucy, with the help of the Holy Spirit, stood immovable.
-A fire was then built around her, but again God protected her.
+After torture which included taking out her eyes, a fire was then built around her, but again God protected her.
 She was finally put to death by the sword.
-Her name appears in the second list in the Canon.
+Her name appears in the second list in the Roman Eucharist Canon.

 Today's feast can easily be harmonized with Advent themes.
 The very name Lucy pulsates with light, a living symbol amid the season's darkness (the days are now the shortest of the year).
 As a wise virgin Lucy advances with a burning lamp to meet the Bridegroom.
 She typifies the Church and the soul now preparing their bridal robes for a Christmas marriage.